dhall0803/azure-gh-actions-sp/README.md

 # Azure Terraform Service Principal Module

 This Terraform module creates an Azure Active Directory (Azure AD) application registration and service principal with the necessary permissions for GitHub Actions to deploy Azure resources using Terraform.
+It assumes that a storage account is being used for state management and assigns the Storage Blob Data Owner role to the created service principal.

 ## Purpose